nicoestrada/deaths-today/README.md

  * [ ] Edge case of last/first day of new month
  * [x] Added public/ to build, clean links method
  * [ ] Explore aws-sdk, express, db mgmt
+ * [ ] Add conditional case if no notable deaths that day
+ * [x] Create a for each death, remove reference sub tags

  ![Working file as of 11/02/22](https://github.com/nicoestrada/deaths.today/blob/main/public/2022/November/product.png?raw=true)